BetaParticleEmission/BetaParticleEmission/README.md

 - 💡 **Interactive Reactor Physics Simulation Application** – Built an interactive reactor physics simulation dashboard using Python and Streamlit to model real-time BWR state changes and system behavior.
 Implemented dynamic parameter controls to simulate system responses and visualize changes in reactor conditions.
 Applied numerical modeling and nuclear physics principles to approximate reactor dynamics and support real-time analysis.
+- 👨🏽‍💻 **Seeeduino Module Design** - Designed a schematic for a Seeeduino XIAO microcontroller module using KiCad to support embedded system prototyping.
+Developed circuit layouts integrating key components for data acquisition and control in a research setting.
+Utilized version control with GitHub to manage design iterations and documentation.

 ---

 [![GitHub Streak](http://github-readme-streak-stats.herokuapp.com?user=BetaParticleEmission&theme=dark&background=000000)](https://git.io/streak-stats)